When: Fortnightly on Wednesdays from February to November, 12pm - 1pm unless otherwise stated.

 11-13 August 2017

 Come and see us at the Fickling Convention Centre, 546 Mount Albert Road, Three Kings, Auckland.
-Programme in progress, but when published can be viewed from May onwards.
+More details here.

 Auckland Heritage Festival

 Do you know what the GeoMaps viewer is?
 Come along and learn about the historical imagery and the Cultural Heritage layers.
 Adrian and Stu from Geospatial team, Auckland Council, will show you how the layers in the GeoMaps can help you with your house or local history research.

 Genealogists rather irreverently and ghoulishly talk about “killing off their ancestors”, but death is an important part of our research, just as in everyday life.
 As researchers, we can find out much about our ancestors from sources other than just death certificates.
 Auckland Libraries’ family history librarian, Seonaid Lewis, takes you through the different types of resources that can be used, and where they can be found when “killing off your ancestor”.

 Dalmatian immigrants settled in West Auckland in the early twentieth century,